Wael1122/waa/Installation.md

-This wiki page will guide you through getting neofetch working on your system.<br \>
+This wiki page will guide you through getting neofetch working on your system.

-The first and most universal way of installing neofetch is by downloading/cloning<br \>
-the latest release and running the Makefile.
+The first and most universal way of installing neofetch is by downloading/cloning the latest release and running the Makefile.

 # Table of Contents